EvidentSolutions/dalesbred/README.md

 Updates
 -------

-Normal updates are straightforward, since we don't need do much work to map the results:
+Normal updates are straightforward, since we don't need to do much work to map the results:

+    :::java
     int modifiedRows = db.update("delete from user where id=?", 42);

 If you plan to return stuff from updates, they are queries as far as Dalesbred is concerned:

+    :::java
     int id = db.findUniqueInt("insert into department (name) values ('foo') returning id");

 Transactions